 Prerequisite: To be considered for enrollment in AP Calculus, students must have a cumulative mid-year average of 90 or better, or a 90 average in the math strand.
-It is recommended that students have a score of 85 or better on the Algebra 2 Regents or Common Core exam.
+It is recommended students have a score of 85 or better on the Algebra 2 Regents.
 Calculus is a beginning college course.
 Among the topics considered are: Functions, Limits, Differentiation, Applications of Differential Calculus, Integration, Definite Integrals, and Application of Integration (area and volume).
 The curriculum will include the Syllabus as set forth by the Advanced Placement Examination Board of a first level calculus course.
 In May, a final examination in Advanced Placement Calculus AB written by the college entrance examination board will be required.
 Students will also be asked to purchase a graphing calculator for this course.
 (The graphing calculator is an instrument that can later be used in college chemistry and physics classes).
 Students will then continue with additional topics in calculus through June and will complete the program with a local examination or project.
 Course grades are weighted in calculations for honor roll or class ranking purposes.
-The cost for the AP class is \$94, and students could earn three hours of college credit and/or meet a college graduation requirement.
+The cost for the AP class is \$97, and students could earn three hours of college credit and/or meet a college graduation requirement.

-Math for Financial Applications 1 (2730) 1/2 credit
+Math and Financial Application 1 (2730) 1/2 credit Prerequisite: It is recommended that students have a passing score on Algebra Regents exam.

 This course is designed to teach the basics of making sound financial decisions by giving students hands-on preparation in caring for their financial well-being before they leave the security of the classroom.
 This course will help provide students with the financial knowledge necessary to create household budgets, understand banking services, initiate savings plans and manage debt.
-Topics to include: data analysis, problem solving, geometry, probability, logic, graphing, statistics and computer skills.
+Topics relevant to include: data analysis, problem solving, geometry, probability, logic, graphing, statistics and computer skills.

-Math for Financial Applications 2 (2731) 1/2 credit
+Math and Financial Applications 2 (2731) ^{1/2} credit Prerequisite: It is recommended that students have a passing score on Algebra Regents exam.

-This course is designed to teach the basics of making sound financial decisions by giving students hands-on preparation in caring for their financial well being before they leave the security of the classroom.
+This course is designed to teach the basics of making sound financial decisions by giving students hands-on preparation in caring for their financial well-being before they leave the security of the classroom.
 This course will help provide students with the financial knowledge necessary to make strategic decisions about the influence of advertising, leasing vs. owning, preparing a personal income tax return, and home improvement.
 Topics relevant to data analysis, problem solving, geometry, probability, logic, graphing, statistics, and computer skills will be covered.